-Reclaimed wood shouldn´t be confused with salvaged wood, which has been cut and stored for several years, but not used for any form of construction.
+Reclaimed wood shouldn´t be confused with salvaged wood, which has been cut and stored for several years but is not used for any construction.

 The reclaimed wood story

-Today’s century-old reclaimed wood emerges from a time when wood was in abundance, both in North America and Europe, and was used as a principal building material.
+Today’s century-old reclaimed wood emerges from a time when wood was in abundance, both in North America and Europe, and was used as a primary building material.

-As the industrial revolution took hold sawmills were often the core of many towns, providing employment and a plentiful supply of wood.
+As the industrial revolution took hold, sawmills were often the core of many towns, providing employment and a plentiful wood supply.

 Reclaimed wood is a stylish and popular choice to decorate and enhance commercial premises and modern homes.

-Wood over 100 years old is particularly suitable for high-traffic areas, due its tight grain, which makes it resistant and hard-wearing.
+Wood over 100 years old is particularly suitable for high-traffic areas due to its tight grain, which makes it resistant and hard-wearing.

 Which woods are reclaimed?

-Any species of wood can be reclaimed, but some of the most common are Douglas fir, redwood, and oak.
+Any wood species can be reclaimed, but some of the most common are Douglas fir, redwood, and oak.

-In the past longleaf pine produced enormous trees, meaning long and sturdy planks, which were the mainstay of the USA’s wood industry hundreds of years ago.
+Longleaf pine produced enormous trees in the past, meaning long and sturdy planks, which were the mainstay of the USA’s wood industry hundreds of years ago.